 A multi-focal lens may be required for your eyeglasses if you have more than one degree of astigmatism.
 This means that your vision is corrected for distance and near.

 In some cases, people with mild or moderate astigmatism can wear glasses with only a single power.
-However, getting multi-focal glasses is best if you have severe astigmatism.
+However, getting multi-focal drinks is best if you have severe astigmatism.

 Thanks to this post, you can better understand astigmatism and how to treat it.
-With the right treatment, you can have a clear vision every day.
+With the proper treatment, you can have clear vision every day.
 Our eyes are delicate and sensitive organs that require special care.

 Booking an appointment with qualified specialists at Jackson Davenport Vision can be a good decision if you’re looking for superior, individualized eye care.